particle-iot/docs/src/content/reference/developer-tools/cli.md

 ### particle usb setup-done

-On the Argon, Boron, B Series SoM, and Tracker SoM running Device OS 3.x and earlier, the setup done flag indicates that mesh setup has been complete.
+On the Argon, Boron, B-Series SoM, and Tracker SoM running Device OS 3.x and earlier, the setup done flag indicates that mesh setup has been complete.
 This is set automatically by the mobile apps, however if you are setting up manually over USB, you will need to set the setup done flag, otherwise the device will always boot into listening mode (blinking dark blue).

 ```
 particle usb setup-done [devices...] [--reset]